If you don’t find the answer to your question here, please give us a shout at email@example.com

 What facilities are in the campsite?

-We have toilets, a campsite manager available 24/7 and catering and a bar.
-There will be catering open Friday night, all day Saturday until late and Sunday morning.
-There is also a marquee where you can sit and chill which will be open all night after the entertainment has finished (please note you aren’t allowed to camp in here).
+We have toilets, a campsite manager available 24/7 and catering and a bar within the castle.
+There will be catering open Friday night, all day Saturday until late and Sunday day.
 We do not have showers- to get these hired in and plumbed up would have been incredibly expensive and we would have had to have raised the campsite prices considerably to cover the costs.

 Can I leave the campsite?